abhinavasd2005/FinFlow-/README.md

 jwt.secret=${JWT_SECRET}
 ```

-This follows the **12-Factor App** methodology — a widely adopted standard for building production-grade cloud applications.

-### CI/CD via GitHub Integration
+The application follows several *12-Factor App principles* —
+environment-based configuration, explicit dependency declaration
+via Maven, stateless processes with JWT, and separated build/run
+stages via Docker multi-stage builds.

+### Automated Deployment (CD)
 Both Render services are connected directly to the GitHub repository.
-Every `git push` to the `main` branch automatically triggers a new deployment — no manual steps required.
-This is a basic but real **continuous deployment** pipeline.
+Every `git push` to the `main` branch automatically triggers a new
+deployment on Render — no manual steps required.
+This is a basic
+continuous deployment setup.

 ### Static Site Deployment
 The HTML/CSS/JS frontend requires no build step and is deployed as a static site on Render's global CDN — meaning it is served from edge locations worldwide for fast load times regardless of the user's location.